 Get Your Tickets Here: Brother Film Screening Tickets

-Join us for a screening of Clement Virgo’s film Brother, an adaptation of the acclaimed novel by Trinidadian-Canadian author David Chariandy, presented in partnership with the Oakville Festivals of Film & Art and Film.ca Cinemas.
+Join us at Film.ca Cinemas in Oakville for a special screening of Brother, directed by Clement Virgo.
+Presented in partnership with the Oakville Festivals of Film & Art and Film.ca Cinemas, this powerful film aligns with our Black History Month programming.

 Watch the trailer for Brother here.